-- (2) the person who is the beneficial owner of the security and who is beneficially entitled to the interest thereon is not Irish Resident and has made a declaration to that effect in the prescribed form - (c) The person beneficially entitled to interest on the Securities is not Irish Resident and has provided a declaration to that effect in the form prescribed by the Revenue Commissioners. - (d) The person beneficially entitled to interest on the Securities is a company or a pension scheme that is Irish Resident and has provided an Irish tax reference number to the Issuer.
+- (i) the person who is beneficially entitled to the interest is Irish Resident and has provided their Irish tax reference number to the payer; or - (ii) the person who is the beneficial owner of the security and who is beneficially entitled to the interest thereon is not Irish Resident and has made a declaration to that effect in the prescribed form. - (c) The person beneficially entitled to interest or discount on the Securities is not Irish Resident and a declaration to that effect has been made to the Issuer by the payee of interest or discount in the form prescribed by the Revenue Commissioners for this purpose. - (d) The person beneficially entitled to interest or discount on the Securities is a company within the charge to corporation tax on such interest or a pension scheme and has in each case provided an Irish tax reference number to the Issuer.